nick-buhro/Translit/test/NickBuhro.Translit.Tests/TestCase/README.md

 # NickBuhro.Translit.Tests.TestCase

-This folder contain test cases.

-## Folder structure

-This folder contains test cases for all languages.
+This folder contain test cases for all languages.
 Test cases for specific language should be located in subfolder (subfolder name = target language).

-## Files

 All cases are separated into files of 2 types: